makeup/makeup-js/packages/makeup-navigation-emitter/README.md

     * "ariaSelected": index moves to first element with aria-selected=true
     * *number*: specific index position of items (throws error if non-interactive)
 * `axis` : specify 'x' for left/right arrow keys, 'y' for up/down arrow keys, or 'both' (default: 'both')
-* `nonEmittingElementSelector`: CSS selector of nested elements that will *not* operate the navigation emitter.
-This is useful in a combobox + button scenario, where the nested button should not trigger navigationModelChange events (default: null)
+* `ignoreByDelegateSelector`: CSS selector of descendant elements that will be ignored by the key event delegation (i.e. these elements will *not* operate the navigation emitter) (default: null)
 * `wrap` : specify whether arrow keys should wrap/loop (default: false)

 ## Methods